may-913/may-913/README.md

 ### Hi there 👋
 ![Header](./header.png)

+✾ I'm graduating May 2024 with my Bachelor of Science in Human Systems Engineering with a User Experience concentration ✾ and I've gotten more interested in front-end development throughout my classes.
+I am new to HTML and CSS but am learning a lot and am excited at the idea of the possibility of learning new languages.
+I want to be a User Experience Designer and with Figma as my preference for software, learning front end tools will make it possible for me to take full advantage of their Dev Mode.

+*:･ﾟ✧*:･ﾟ✧I love using Notion to manage life, and Dribble for inspiration.
+In my free time, I love weightlifting, traveling, watching anime and movies, hiking, and I have an interest in Greek Mythology. *:･ﾟ✧*:･ﾟ✧

 <!--
 **may-913/may-913** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.